-Anyway, rambling aside, take a look at some of the very best things to see, do, pack and eat whilst in Madeira.
+Anyway, rambling aside, take a look at some of the very best things to do in Madeira on your next trip.
+Have the best time!

 1.)
 Head to the Valley of the Nuns (Camara De Lobos)

-Nowadays there are no pirates (pheeeeew) 😆 but plenty of incredible scenery to see.
+Nowadays there are no pirates (phew) 😆 but plenty of incredible scenery to see.

 2.)
 See the view from Miradouro das Flores